Tootman/EndUserMapDemo/README.md

 ### device requirements

 - Connection to internet
+ - Chrome browser

 ### feature wish-list

- - Handle Photo related to feature
--  handle Related data (by appending data from Firebase Database  - however OBJECTID not used in Richmond Dataset)
-- onHoverOver  infoBox for feature props (tried to implement - but couldn't get to work)
+ - Add related Data form and submit (for logged in user)
+ - Add new Point (for logged in User)
+  -

 ### Bugs / issues
-- difficult to select Line features when using touch device (tablet/phone)
+- difficult to select Line features (and some dot points) when using touch device (tablet/phone)
+ - how to highlight the selected feature
- - Some properties of some assets not displayed (issue with importing/serving/converting TileSet)
+ - Some properties of some assets not displayed (issue with importing/serving/converting TileSet?)
+ - some torn / distorted / corrupted polygons eg see Richmond terrace gdns

 ### dev notes

-- Not yet configured for webpack (ie no minified, scss, babel, bundled )
+- Not yet configured for webpack (ie no minified, scss, not transpiled to es6 from es6 -  babel, bundled )
-- not yet attached to Firebase database

 ### user stories
+- Council - 'I want to know what assets I have and where there are'.

 ### Functional specification (pseudocode)